Kuwait Tower [OKKK_TWR]

 3.2.1 Conditional Line Up Clearance (Landing Traffic)

-The TWR Controller may issue a conditional line up clearance in order to maximise movements and runway efficency.
-This must be done efficently and precisely.
+The Tower Controller may issue a conditional line up clearance in order to maximise movements and runway efficiency.
+This must be done efficiently and precisely.

 Example: